Photo Credit: River Partners

 PROCESS

-The Dos Rios Classification and General Plan will establish a set of goals for the property, guiding its development and growth in the coming years.
+The Dos Rios General Plan will establish a set of goals for the property, guiding its development and growth in the coming years.

 This will be achieved through documenting existing conditions, analyzing possible constraints, developing design concept alternatives, completing an EIR, and conducting public outreach.
 All work will be presented to the State Parks and Recreation Commission for consideration and approval.